 Take Action teaches children aged 4-12 years helpful ways to cope with and manage anxiety.
 It is an evidence-based intervention combining recent advances in the cognitive-neuroscience of child anxiety with cognitive behaviour therapy (CBT).

-Designed for easy use by mental health and educational professionals trained in CBT, Take Action allows flexible delivery by practitioners to individuals and groups of children with anxiety.
-Child and parent resources can be purchased as either bound booklets or printable digital files on a CD.
+Designed for easy use by mental health and educational professionals trained in CBT, Take Action includes user-friendly resources for practitioners working with individuals and groups of children with anxiety.
+In addition to a comprehensive practitioner guidebook on the background, assessment and treatment of childhood anxiety disorders, including detailed chapters on the six Take Action treatment modules, child and parent resources can be purchased as bound workbooks or a selection of them are available as printable digital files on a CD.

-The program materials are designed and produced by leading psychology publisher Australian Academic Press, who have been providing quality evidence-based mental health interventions, including the former FRIENDS program, since 1987.
+The program materials are designed and produced by leading psychology publisher Australian Academic Press, who has been providing quality evidence-based mental health interventions, including the former FRIENDS program, since 1987.